 Systemic inflammation can also affect neuroinflammation: proinflammatory cytokines are transported across the BBB from the systemic circulation.
 However, there is good evidence that inflammatory mediators can also be produced by the brain itself[21].

 Microglial cells, which are essentially CNS resident macrophages, can be activated by systemic inflammation and in turn release proinflammatory cytokines.
 Chronic hyperammonemia is sufficient to induce microglial activation[49], and this activation results in brain-derived proinflammatory cytokines[50], in particular TNF-α, IL-6, and IL-1β[51].
 This inflammatory state leads to neuronal death in vitro and in vivo[52].
-In this context, the extent of microglial activation was found to be predictive of the level of HE, as well as of the presence of cerebral edema in ALF[53].
+In this context, the extent of microglial activation was found to be predictive of the level of HE as well as of the presence of cerebral edema in acute liver failure[53].

-Furthermore, BBB contains endothelial cells which can induce the release of proinflammatory mediators when stimulated by systemic inflammation: endothelial cells are provided with TNF-α and IL-1β receptors that convey signals able to induce the synthesis of secondary messengers in the brain, such as nitric oxide and prostanoids[54,55].
+Furthermore, BBB contains endothelial cells that can induce the release of proinflammatory mediators when stimulated by systemic inflammation: endothelial cells are provided with TNF-α and IL-1β receptors that convey signals able to induce the synthesis of secondary messengers in the brain, such as nitric oxide and prostanoids[54,55].

 Leaky gut and bacterial translocation

-The intestinal barrier is a functional unit composed by the intestinal epithelial cells, the immune effectors (immune cells and immunoglobulins), the mucus layer and the intercellular junctions (tight junctions and gap junctions), which allow selective passage of substances through the paracellular pathway[56].
-The paracellular transport regulated by the tight junctions is a dynamic system that can be modulated by several factors such as neurotransmitters, cytokines, food components and other signaling molecules such as zonulin, a protein synthesized in the intestinal and liver cells that reversibly increases intestinal permeability[57-,59].
+The intestinal barrier is a functional unit composed of the intestinal epithelial cells, the immune effectors (immune cells and immunoglobulins), the mucus layer, and the intercellular junctions (tight junctions and gap junctions), which allow selective passage of substances through the paracellular pathway[56].
+The paracellular transport regulated by the tight junctions is a dynamic system that can be modulated by several factors, such as neurotransmitters, cytokines, food components, and other signaling molecules such as zonulin, a protein synthesized in the intestinal and liver cells that reversibly increases intestinal permeability[57-,59].

-Patients with liver cirrhosis exhibit structural and functional changes in the intestinal barrier, the so-called “leaky gut”[60-62], which lead to an increased intestinal permeability to bacteria and their products[63,64].
-The impaired expression of tight junctions proteins, a common finding in patients with cirrhosis[65,66], is one of the main mechanisms underlying the disruption of the intestinal barrier[67].
+Patients with liver cirrhosis exhibit structural and functional changes in the intestinal barrier, the so-called “leaky gut”[60-62], which can lead to increased intestinal permeability to bacteria and their products[63,64].
+The impaired expression of tight junction proteins, a common finding in patients with cirrhosis[65,66], is one of the main mechanisms underlying the disruption of the intestinal barrier[67].

 Tight junctions are composed by different families of transmembrane proteins, among which occludins, claudins, and junctional adhesion molecules are the most important.
-The intracellular domains of these proteins interact with cytoplasmic proteins called “zonula occludens” which allow the anchorage of the protein complex to the cytoskeleton[68].
+The intracellular domains of these proteins interact with cytoplasmic proteins called “zonula occludens”, which allow the anchorage of the protein complex to the cytoskeleton[68].

-The increased levels of proinflammatory cytokines, particularly TNF-α, as well as other inflammatory mediators, were found to be responsible for the decreased expression of occludin and claudin-1 in the intestinal epithelium of cirrhotic patients[69-71].
+The increased levels of proinflammatory cytokines, particularly TNF-α, as well as other inflammatory mediators were found to be responsible for the decreased expression of occludin and claudin-1 in the intestinal epithelium of cirrhotic patients[69-71].
 This downregulation was more significant in the phase of decompensated cirrhosis (Child-Pugh classes B and C)[72-75].

-Furthermore, several other factors cooperate in affecting the integrity of the intestinal barrier, such as portal hypertension (by slowing down mucosal blood flow with consequent vascular congestion), but also gut dysbiosis, short-chain fatty acids (SCFAs), oxidative stress, endotoxemia and alcohol drinking[76,77], as illustrated in Figure 2.
+Furthermore, several other factors cooperate in affecting the integrity of the intestinal barrier, such as portal hypertension (by slowing down mucosal blood flow with consequent vascular congestion), gut dysbiosis, short-chain fatty acids (SCFAs), oxidative stress, endotoxemia, and alcohol consumption[76,77], as illustrated in Figure 2.